-Once in the Missing Participant IRA, the former participant’s savings are automatically invested in a default investment vehicle, designed to protect principle and to provide liquidity.
+Once in the Missing Participant IRA, the former participant’s savings are automatically invested in a default investment vehicle, designed to protect principal and to provide liquidity.
 The new Missing Participant IRA accountholder is typically mailed a Welcome Kit, and is invited to take charge of their retirement savings in any manner they see fit.

 Retirement Clearinghouse’s Missing Participant IRA Services

 We believe that the RCH automatic rollover service, delivered through the RCH Terminating Plan service, is clearly the best Missing Participant IRA service in the market today.
 RCH is the only provider proven to reduce cash outs, to offer Missing Participant IRA accountholders with a beneficial monthly fee structure, and with a proven track record of consolidating former participants’ retirement savings into an active retirement plan or existing IRA.